tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 </div>

 The memtable is the first landing point for all column family write operations.
-TidesDB implements the memtable using a lock-free skip list with atomic operations and RCU (Read-Copy-Update) memory management for exceptional read performance.
-The skip list uses a mark-and-insert update strategy where updates mark old nodes as deleted and insert new nodes atomically, ensuring lock-free consistency without blocking readers.
+TidesDB implements the memtable using a lock-free skip list with atomic operations and a versioning strategy for exceptional read performance.
+When a key is updated, a new version is prepended to the version list for that key, but reads always return the newest version (head of the list), implementing **last-write-wins** semantics.
+This allows concurrent reads and writes without blocking.

 **Lock-Free Concurrency Model**

 Readers never acquire locks, never block, and scale linearly with CPU cores.
-Writers use a lightweight mutex for single-writer serialization per column family, ensuring write atomicity without complex locking.
+Writers perform lock-free atomic operations on the skip list structure using CAS (Compare-And-Swap) instructions.
 Readers don't block writers, and writers don't block readers.
 All read operations use atomic pointer loads with acquire memory ordering for correct synchronization.
+Flush and compaction operations use dedicated mutexes (`flush_lock` and `compaction_lock`) to serialize structural changes without blocking skip list operations.

-**Memory Management Optimizations**
+**Memory Management**

-- Skip list nodes are allocated from memory pools (arenas) rather than individual malloc calls, reducing allocation overhead and improving cache locality.
-Arenas are chained together as they fill up.
-- Keys and values ≤24 bytes are stored directly within the node structure (inline), eliminating pointer indirection and improving performance.
-Larger keys/values use pointer-based storage.
-- Deleted nodes are retired to an epoch-based RCU list and reclaimed after a grace period (10 epochs), preventing use-after-free while maintaining lock-free reads.
-Nodes use atomic reference counting for safe memory reclamation.
+- Skip list nodes are allocated individually using `malloc()` for each node
+- Keys are always allocated separately and stored as pointers in nodes
+- Values are allocated separately and stored in version structures
+- Each key can have multiple versions linked in a list, with the newest version at the head
+- Reads always return the newest version (last-write-wins semantics)
+- Nodes are freed only when the entire skip list is destroyed (via `skip_list_free` or `skip_list_clear`)
+- Memtables use atomic reference counting to prevent premature freeing during concurrent access

 **Custom Comparators**